Skip to main content

 Armed with payment behavior data showing the supplier's growing liquidity need, the finance team proposed a structured arrangement: they would accelerate payment by 15 days in exchange for holding pricing flat for 18 months.
 The supplier accepted immediately.

 The arrangement saved the company $340,000 annually while strengthening the relationship.
-The negotiation return came directly from recognizing payment behavior as a signal rather than an administrative detail.
+The negotiation return came directly from recognizing payment behavior as a signal, not an administrative detail.

 4. Intelligence Return